 Policies and Procedures

-The Code of Conduct is the basis of Leidos corporate policies and practices and is designed to promote ethical business conduct and compliance with the law.
-All employees are required to conduct all business affairs ethically and to comply with the Code.
-The Leidos core values of integrity, innovation, agility, collaboration, and commitment are emphasized in the Code and are the foundation of our culture.
+The Code of Conduct (the Code) is the basis of Leidos corporate policies and practices and is designed to promote ethical business conduct and compliance with the law.
+All employees are required to conduct all business affairs ethically, to comply with the Code, and certify they read and understand the Code as part of their annual required training.
+The Leidos core values of integrity, inclusion, innovation, agility, collaboration, and commitment are emphasized in the Code and are the foundation of our culture.

 The Standards of Business Ethics and Conduct at Leidos is the foundational policy of the Ethics and Compliance Program.
 The Ethics Review Board (ERB), an executive management committee, meets quarterly in conjunction with an Audit Review Board and Enterprise Risk Management Committee, to review significant enterprise ethics and compliance matters and strengthen the ability to review risks across the company.